Меню:

 *** 1 failure detected in test suite "Simple testcases"

-This information includes number of failures in given test program (called Simple testcases), and showing where error was occurred (line 5 in file test-simple.cpp), together with additional information on error (this depends on which checker macros was used).
+This information includes number of failures in given test program (called Simple testcases), and shows where error occurred (line 5 in file test-simple.cpp), together with additional information on error (this depends on what checker was used).

 Use of test suites

-If you have many test cases in one program, then their maintenance could be very hard.
-Boost.Test, like other frameworks, allows to group several test cases into test suite — this work with them in easier way + some other benefits — you can also define common fixtures for all test cases, and for example, select which tests should be run, using command-line options.
+If you have many test cases in one program, then their maintenance could be hard.
+Boost.Test, like other frameworks, allows to group several test cases into test suite — this allows to work with them in easier way + adds some other benefits — you can define common fixtures for all test cases, and for example, select which tests should be executed, using command-line options.

 #define BOOST_TEST_MODULE Simple testcases 2